EliabN/OOP-SVG_Logo_Maker/README.md

 use > npm start < for => node index.js
 ```

-For repository file structure refer to below diagram:
+For repository file structure refer to example diagram below:

 ```md
 .